NEW RELEASE Label Studio 1.15.0 with new tools for PDF labeling 🤖

 Create the simplest Machine Learning backend

 This tutorial explains the basics of using a Machine Learning (ML) backend with Label Studio.
 For the sake of simplicity, this tutorial relies on a dummy model that just produces random predictions.
+This model is compatible with any classification task, such as those projects where the <Choices> tag is used.

 For example, let’s consider this labeling config: